bitnom/vendorpy/README.md

 ## Cloudflare Worker Configuration

-After vendoring your packages, make sure to configure your `wrangler.toml` file to include the vendor directory:
+After vendoring your packages, Vendorpy will automatically configure your `wrangler.toml` or `wrangler.jsonc` file to include the vendor directory:

 ```toml
 [[rules]]